24 of the Best Gothic Horror Movies

 Tracy, however, only appeared in one horror movie.
 We bring up the 1941 Dr. Jekyll and Mr.

-Furthermore, Hyde about all of this because his portrayal of the character perfectly nails the gothic terror from a performance aspect, which is just as crucial to these kinds of films as the set design and clothes.
+Furthermore, Hyde talks about all of this because his portrayal of the character perfectly nails the gothic terror from a performance aspect, which is just as crucial to these kinds of films as the set design and clothes.
 This is one of the best gothic horror movies.

 13. The Horror of Dracula (1958)